Eczema in African Adults: Causes, Types and Symptoms

 Beyond its physical symptoms, eczema can profoundly impact the quality of life of African adults.
 Persistent itching, discomfort, and visible skin changes can lead to emotional distress, social stigma, and decreased self-esteem.

-Understanding the prevalence and impact of eczema in African adults is essential for developing tailored interventions and support systems.
+Understanding the impact of, and how common eczema is in African adults, are essential for developing tailored interventions and support systems.

-Eczema is majorly caused by a combination of:
+Eczema is mainly caused by a combination of:

 If you have a family history of eczema, dermatitis, asthma, hay fever, and/or allergies, you are more likely to develop this skin condition.